Pete Ricketts: Political contributions

 In July 2022, Ricketts contributed $250,000 to a political action committee created to oppose the U.S. Senate campaign of Eric Greitens in advance of Missouri's August primary election.

+Second Amendment

+As governor, Ricketts designated Nebraska as a "sanctuary state" for the Second Amendment.
+He believes mental illness causes most mass shootings and has been critical of Biden's support for gun control.

+Economy

+Ricketts is a proponent of fiscal conservatism and tax cuts.
+He signed legislation providing $12.7 billion in tax relief as governor of Nebraska.
+Ricketts was among the 31 Senate Republicans who voted against final passage of the Fiscal Responsibility Act of 2023.

 Personal life

-Ricketts is a Roman Catholic.
-He is a member of the Knights of Columbus and a Knight of the Holy Sepulchre.
+Ricketts is Catholic and is a member of the Knights of Columbus and a Knight of the Holy Sepulchre.